peterchondro/dehazing-hdr/README.md

 ## License

-This sample project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [MIT License](LICENSE).
 Feel free to modify and use it in your own projects.

 ## Credits

-This sample project utilizes the OpenTK library, which is an open-source project.
+This project utilizes the OpenTK library, which is an open-source project.
 You can find more information about OpenTK on the official website: [https://opentk.net/](https://opentk.net/)